petarov/apple-bundle-ids/tpl.README.md

     ./make

-After first generating the files, the script will not regenerate anything if no updates are found on Apple's website.
-To force delete the `build.lock` file generated on first run.
+To run the script in production mode, which means bump the `package.json` version on update and exit if no updates at Apple's website are found, run:

+    ./make prod

 # License